daultonb/Hockey-CRUD-Demo/README.md

 - **Rate Limiting**: 100 requests per minute per IP
 - **Request Logging**: Full request/response logging with performance metrics

-### Interactive Documentation

-Visit `http://127.0.0.1:8000/docs` when the backend is running to see the automatically generated API documentation with interactive testing capabilities.

 ## 🎨 UI Components

 ### Modals